mathewthe2/Game2Text-GameScripts/README.md

 To contribute, start a new issue with your game script file.

 ## List of Games
-- Animal Crossing New Horizons.txt
+- Animal Crossing New Horizons
 - CrossCode
+- Nier.Automata
+- Nier.Replicant
 - Persona 4
 - Pokémon Mystery Dungeon Rescue Team DX
 - Pokémon Sword and Shield
+- STORY OF SEASONS Friends of Mineral Town
 - Valkyria Chronicles 4

 ## Usage